MDS Treatment Information

-At Moffitt, all MDS therapies are provided in a single location, making it easier for patients to access the outstanding treatments they deserve without the stress of traveling from clinic to clinic.
-Furthermore, we also offer a complete range of supportive care services, such as side effect management and psychosocial counseling, giving patients a convenient way to improve their quality of life during treatment.
+At Moffitt, all MDS therapies are provided in a single location, making it easier for our patients to access the outstanding treatments they deserve without the stress of traveling from clinic to clinic.
+Furthermore, we also offer a complete range of supportive care services, such as side effect management and psychosocial counseling, giving our patients a convenient way to improve their quality of life during treatment.

 Not only is Moffitt a recognized leader in MDS treatment, but we are also committed to learning more about these conditions and how they can eventually be cured.
 With a dedicated research team working hand in hand with our expert oncologists, Moffitt is paving the way for better MDS treatment options and patient outcomes.
 For these efforts, we have been named a Comprehensive Cancer Center by the National Cancer Institute–the only such center based in Florida.
 Our Malignant Hematology Program has a robust clinical trials program and has contributed to the approvals of several innovative drugs for MDS treatment.